rchari66/vdockPlugin/README.md

 ### VdockPlugin
 This is a vdockPlugin for cloud9 ide.
-This plugin is meant for [vdock-hugo](https://github.com/rchari66/vdock-hugo) tool.
+This plugin is for [vdock-hugo](https://github.com/rchari66/vdock-hugo) tool.

 ### Adding custom snippets to vdock-hugo
 #### Step 1: